 An untreated root canal issue may result in the loss of the tooth.

 If the infected tooth is not controlled, you may require an extraction or further dental treatment.
-With root canal treatment, you can prevent other dental issues like gum disease.
+With a root canal procedure, you can prevent other dental issues like gum disease.

 What Happens During The Procedure for root canals?

-If you’re worried about experiencing severe pain during your root canal treatment, fear not.
+If you’re worried about experiencing severe pain during your root canal procedure, fear not.
 Many patients find that a root canal treatment is comparable to a typical tooth filling.

 First, your Edmonton endodontist will administer local anaesthesia to numb the area completely.
 Next, they will drill an access hole into the affected tooth.
 They’ll use this opening to completely remove the pulp and nerve tissue.
 The area is then cleaned and sealed with a filling material.